 - 1. Hiring process decisions can result in collective agreement violations, grievances/arbitrations, and reversal of offer of employment. - 2.
-Ineffective job description content decisions can result in Pay Equity complaints, with ensuing financial costs and reputational damage, as well as in internal inequities and/or not being competitive in the talent marketplace. - 3.
-Inability to find effective ways to accommodate job candidates can result in grievances and/or human rights complaints, which can result in reputational damage and financial losses.
+Inability to find effective ways to accommodate job candidates can result in grievances and/or human rights complaints, which can result in reputational damage and financial losses. - Poor recruitment decisions and ineffective timelines can have a negatives impact on employee and candidate experience resulting in lack of engagement and potential impact to Flemings reputation and brand.